tomerlev1/Brainwashed/README.md

-# BlogProject By Me :D
+#"Brainwashed" - a blog project by me :D

 In this project I used several technologies that I taught myself such as:
 * Mongoose&MongoDB for the Database,